AviatrixSystems/Controller-HA-for-AWS/README.md

 ### Pre-requisites:

 * An existing VPC.
-* One or more public subnets on that VPC(These subnets will be used by AutoScaling Group to launch new controller instance).
+* One or more public subnets on different Availability Zones on that VPC(These subnets will be used by AutoScaling Group to launch new controller instance, so make sure they are on different AZs to achieve HA across AZs.).
 * An internet gateway attached to the VPC.
 * A keyPair.
-* An Elastic IP with VPC scope
+* An Elastic IP with VPC scope.
+* Create an S3 bucket, and note its name down.
 * In order to use the Aviatrix Controller first you need to accept the terms and subscribe to it in the AWS Marketplace.
 Click [here](https://aws.amazon.com/marketplace/pp?sku=zemc6exdso42eps9ki88l9za)

 > Note: this script does **NOT** check that the subnet selected is on the same VPC selected, you need to make sure you are selecting the right combination.